DionBalmforth/725_assignment_2/README.md

 ## Known Bugs
 - Sometimes the system seems to skip ticks and places bags on the conveyor when it should not
+- If the system has been overloaded, conveyor 9 can somtimes stop moving bags while still running, this requires exit and entering fdbk again